 - 1 (15 ounces) can kidney beans, drained and rinsed (I used light red)

 - 1 (15 ounces) can great northern beans, drained and rinsed (you can use canellini beans as well)

 - 1 small red onion, diced

-- 1 jalapeño or serrano chili, diced (optional)
+- 1 jalapeño or serrano chili, seeded and diced (optional)

 - 1/4 cup fresh cilantro, chopped

 - 1-2 avocado, chopped

 - 1/2 cup olive oil

 - 2 tablespoons lime juice, freshly squeezed

 - 1 tablespoon honey